strimzi/strimzi-kafka-operator/development-docs/TESTING.md

 - **@ParallelTest** = overrides parallelism configuration by `@Execution(ExecutionMode.CONCURRENT)` and thus test case will run simultaneously with other parallel tests
 - **@ParallelNamespaceTest** = same as @ParallelTest but with additional change.
-This type of test automatically creates its namespace where all resources will be deployed (f.e., needed where we deploy `Kafka` or `KafkaMirrorMaker`).
+This type of test automatically creates its namespace where all resources will be deployed (f.e., needed where we deploy `Kafka` or `KafkaMirrorMaker2`).

 #### 3. Auxiliary classes